top of page

 • Premature or small babies: Shields can act like “training wheels,” helping babies practice sucking while enjoying time at the breast.

-Always use a nipple shield with professional guidance to ensure your baby is transferring milk effectively and the underlying feeding challenges are addressed.
+Always use a nipple shield with professional guidance to ensure your baby is transferring milk effectively and that the underlying feeding challenges are addressed.

 Newborn baby breastfeeding with a nipple shield